 Their live streaming feature is a big plus, as is the number of markets offered.
 Something else that sets William Hill apart from many of their competitors is that the tennis section is displayed prominently within their sports section of both the website and the app, both of which are easy to use.

-Huge players in the online gambling word, Ladbrokes unsurprisingly offer punters a respectable tennis betting experience.
+Huge players in the online gambling word, Ladbrokes tennis betting unsurprisingly offer punters a respectable betting experience.

-Unlike some other tennis betting sites, Ladbrokes have put together an excellent tennis news section, while they also offer players the opportunity to watch matches live through their live streaming service.
+Unlike some other tennis betting platforms, Ladbrokes have put together an excellent tennis news section, while they also offer players the opportunity to watch matches live and indulge in in play tennis betting through their live streaming service.
 An additional plus is the fact that they will pay out on underdogs when matches are ended early due to retirement after the first set, which is not something that is on offer across the board.

 If it’s tennis live streaming that you’re after, then Unibet has you covered.
-One of the best tennis betting sites when it comes to live streaming, Unibet offers an all-inclusive tennis betting online experience, including lots of markets and plenty of content.
+One of the best betting sites when it comes to tennis live betting, Unibet offers an all-inclusive tennis betting online experience, including lots of markets and plenty of content.

 Punters won’t struggle to find in-play markets, while new players can also take advantage of Unibet’s £40 money back offer.